Hackney Carriage and Private Hire Licensing Policy Consultation

 - additional information and guidance relating to existing practices.

-Any relevant stakeholders and interested parties are invited to comment on the proposals and the Licensing Committee will be asked to consider any amendments.
+Any relevant stakeholders and interested parties were invited to comment on the proposals and the Licensing Committee were asked to consider any amendments.